 The Ministry of National Education would like to create competence centres in which a global approach is taken, and adaptations will be made to the education of these children, who will be regularly monitored.
 This means that, at the beginning of the 2018/2019 school year, the City will not have the necessary personnel to continue to pilot project.
 In actual fact, it is the ministry that is responsible for assigning the teaching staff who work in the country's various municipalities.

-The College of Aldermen, the Service Enseignement and the Regional Directorate would like to continue to offer this education model in Luxembourg City, and have therefore sent a letter to the minister to request a meeting.
+The College of Aldermen, the Service Enseignement and the Regional Directorate would like to continue providing this service in Luxembourg City and, accordingly, have sent a letter to the minister requesting a meeting.
 If the pilot project cannot continue in Luxembourg City, the children involved will be included in the competence centre programme.
 The minister has not yet responded, but it might be possible that additional information will be provided when the organisation of the school system is presented.

 Deliveries and the heavy vehicle traffic plan in the Gare district once the tram is operating in this area